 Important Hosting Considerations for Elementor

 Elementor is built to work with most hosts that support WordPress.
-But if you’re using Elementor, you will still want to pay attention to a few things when choosing a WordPress host:
+However, if you’re using Elementor, there are specific requirements and considerations to ensure optimal performance: